 |

 Search terms that you are unable to bid on, such as a competitor’s brand or a product not currently in stock, can be rejected.
-There are two ways to do this:
+Click the hyperlink in the bottom left corner to view all 'Rejected Opportunities'.
+There are two ways to reject an opportunity:

 - Click on the search term, then click Reject Opportunity